ducin/ducin.dev/posts/angular-query-core-concepts.md

 **Angular Query is a state management library highly specialized in synchronizing the server data with client applications.
 It does this one thing - but does it very well.
 It removes all concepts and abstractions that are not necessary to accomplish this job.
 As a consequence, developers become more productive**

-If your application includes lots of datatables, grids, listings and other "_widgets_" which fetch and display server data - you must give Angular Query a try.
+If your application includes lots of data-tables, grids, listings and other "_widgets_" which fetch and display server data - you must give Angular Query a try.

 <iframe width="100%" height="500" src="https://stackblitz.com/edit/tanstack-angular-query?embed=1&file=src%2Fapp.ts"></iframe>